On 2 September 2020 we became FCDO Services. Read more about our name change.

 1970s – Modern Day

 We have always worked to develop and understand cutting edge technology to provide the highest level of security.
 We still protect communications and Embassies, but today we also use secure IT systems to send or host information.
-Most recently, becoming a Trading Fund in 2008 has allowed us to expand outside of the Foreign and Commonwealth Office and use our expertise to protect departments across government.
+Most recently, becoming a Trading Fund in 2008 has allowed us to expand outside of the Foreign, Commonwealth and Development Office and use our expertise to protect departments across government.